Swahili coast

-The Swahili coast (Pwani ya Waswahili) is a coastal area of the Indian Ocean in East Africa inhabited by the Swahili people.
-It includes Dar es Salaam; Sofala (located in Mozambique); Mombasa, Gede, Pate Island, Lamu, and Malindi (in Kenya); and Kilwa (in Tanzania).
-In addition, several coastal islands are included in the Swahili coast such as Zanzibar and Comoros.
+The Swahili coast (Pwani ya Waswahili) is a coastal area of East Africa, bordered by the Indian Ocean and inhabited by the Swahili people.
+It includes Sofala (located in Mozambique); Mombasa, Gede, Pate Island, Lamu, and Malindi (in Kenya); and Dar es Salaam and Kilwa (in Tanzania).
+In addition, several coastal islands are included in the Swahili coast, such as Zanzibar and Comoros.

-Areas of what is today considered the Swahili coast were historically known as Azania or Zingion in the Greco-Roman era, and as Zanj or Zinj in Middle Eastern, Indian, and Chinese literature from the 7th to the 14th century.
+Areas of what is today considered the Swahili coast were historically known as Azania or Zingion in the Greco-Roman era, and as Zanj or Zinj in Middle Eastern, Indian and Chinese literature from the 7th to the 14th century.
 The word "Swahili" means people of the coasts in Arabic and is derived from the word sawahil ("coasts").

 The Swahili people and their culture formed from a distinct mix of African and Arab origins.
-The Swahilis were traders and merchants and readily absorbed influences from other cultures.
+The Swahili were traders and merchants and readily absorbed influences from other cultures.
+As a result, the Swahili coast has a distinct culture, demography, religion, and geography.
 Historical documents including the Periplus of the Erythraean Sea and works by Ibn Battuta describe the society, culture, and economy of the Swahili coast at various points in its history.
-The Swahili coast has a distinct culture, demography, religion, and geography, and as a resultalong with other factors, including economichas witnessed rising secessionism.